CarimA/RPG/events.md

 }
 ```

+This particular call will create an event that subscribes to the event ID `GameEvents.GameStart` and `GameEvents.GameStart:hello` and will run the function when the player has a flag in their save data named `this_flag` and the value is true and when the player has a variable in their save data named `this_var` and the value is 100.
+When the function runs for the first time, it will unsubscribe preventing it from being ran again thanks to `RunOnce = true`.

 ## Triggers

 The `Triggers` key is a table treated as an array containing `GameEvents` enum values (see the **Game Events** section for a list of all enums) and/or any of the following method calls.